Client: I noticed that visits are down but sales are up. Should I be concerned?

 The idea of the Long Tail comes from Chris Anderson.
 He observes a particular phenomenon in modern sales.

-Most people know that a small number of products generate a large amount of revenue for any company.
+Most people know that a small number of products generate significant revenue for any company.
 These are the core products.
-Many think of these as the bread-and-butter of their company.
+Many think of these as their company’s bread and butter.
 These products become the focus of most marketing efforts.

-However, if you totaled the sales from every smaller product you’d find they bring in a lot of revenue.
+However, if you totaled the sales from every smaller product, they would generate considerable revenue.
 In fact, this will be even more revenue than the core products.
-Sure, less people search for each of these products.
+Sure, fewer people search for each of these products.
 The ones that do will buy from you.

 This is what the Long Tail phenomenon looks like.
-This graph reflects two dimensions: how specific a query vs. how many people are searching for it.
+This graph reflects two dimensions: how specific a query is vs. how many people search for it.

-Notice that a lot of people are searching for a broad topic and a few people are searching for a specific query.
+Notice that many people are searching for a broad topic and a few people are searching for a specific query.

 This is important from an SEO perspective.
-For one, many companies have a laser focus on their most important products.
+For one, many companies focus on their most important products.
 It makes sense: these generate a large part of their revenue.
-Unfortunately this can make them blind.
-In the SEO-world, they get consumed with “ranking” for these products.
-If not ranking, they look at traffic numbers.
+Unfortunately, this can make them blind.
+In the SEO world, they get consumed with “ranking” for these products.
+If they are not ranking, they look at traffic numbers.
 This leads them to overlook the other products that they offer.
 As a result, they leave a lot of money on the table.

 I’ve seen it time and time again: